 Other states where the tainted fruit was distributed include Alabama, California, Georgia, Illinois, Kentucky, Maine, Massachusetts, Michigan, Mississippi, New Jersey, New York, North Carolina, Ohio, Pennsylvania, South Carolina, Tennessee, West Virginia and Virginia.
 The distributor urges consumers who have purchased the affected fruit to return it to the retailer for a full refund.

 As we reported in an earlier post, there has been an increase in food recalls over the past six years; food recalls are up by 10 percent, with class 1 recalls, which are the most serious, increasing by a shocking 83 percent.
 If you or someone you love was sickened by eating recalled food, you are likely frustrated and concerned, since you will have hospital or doctor bills to contend with and have likely missed work as a result.
-You can hold the responsible parties accountable for your losses, and our product liability attorney can help.
+You can hold the responsible parties accountable for your losses, and our defective product attorney can help.
 We have years of experience helping our clients stand up to big companies who do them harm.
 Contact us now to schedule your free, no-obligation case consultation.